 If both parents have red-green colorblindness, there’s a 25 percent chance their child will be affected.
 If only one parent has red-green colorblindness, there’s a 50 percent chance their child will be affected.
 But if neither parent has red-green colorblindness, there’s no risk that their child will have it.

-AMD affects central vision and causes loss of pigmentation in the macula area at the back of your eye’s retina where light-sensing cells (photoreceptors) are located.
+AMD affects central vision.
+It causes loss of pigmentation in the macula at the back of your eye’s retina.
+The macula is where light-sensing cells (photoreceptors) are.

 How To Diagnose?

 There are several tests that doctors use to test red green color blindness.
-Some are simple while others require more complicated equipment like an eye exam with a special machine called an anomaloscope, which measures how well a person can distinguish between two similar colors.
+Some are simple.
+Others need special equipment, like an eye exam with a machine called an anomaloscope.
+It measures how well a person can tell between two similar colors.

 The Ishihara Test